 • authorization A handle representing the authorization token.

-• timestamp The time of the server request execution.
+• timestamp The server execution time of the request.

 Update

-Purpose: Provide altered value to the vehicle signal addressed by the path
+Purpose: Provide an altered value to the vehicle signal addressed by the path.

-The client MAY have to obtain an authorization token before being able to update the vehicle signal.
-If the server is able to satisfy the request it MUST return a success response, else it MUST return an error message.
+The client MAY have to obtain an authorization token before updating a vehicle signal.
+If the server successfully processes the request, it MUST return a success response.
+If it cannot, it MUST return an error message.
 Only actuator type signals can be updated.
 Please note that a success response does not guarantee that the actuation attempt to change to the updated target value has, or will, succeed.
 A client may monitor the actuation progress through subsequent reads of the actuator value.

 Arguments, of which path and value are mandatory:

-• path The path as defined in VSS to a single node in the VSS tree.
+• path The VSS-defined path to a leaf node in the VSS tree.

-• value The value by which the vehicle signal addressed by the path will be updated to.
+• value The new value to update the vehicle signal at the specified path.

 • authorization The authorization token.